Stenners/react-cms-components/README.md

 # React CMS Components
-A light framework for integrating React and Redux with any CMS using the DOM as the hook.
+A light framework for integrating React with any CMS using the DOM as the hook.
-All imports are dynamic unless pre-registered.
-Performance! 💥
+Choose whether imports are lazy loaded or static.

 ## Installation
 `yarn add react-cms-components`